Encouraging Professionalism in Chinuch – E.P.I.C.

 Enrollment and initial visit begin in September and mentoring begins after the fall Yomim Tovim.
 Spots are available to general studies and Judaic studies teachers of all levels of experience.
 Space is limited.

-Two – Three evening workshops at 1.5/2.5 hours per workshop on a related professional growth topic.
+- Two evening workshops at 1.5/2.5 hours per workshop on a related professional growth topic.